devuri/wp-framework/docs/src/guide/getting-started.md

 Key Components:
 - `.env`: Located at the root, away from the public directory, this file stores environment variables like database credentials and API keys, keeping sensitive information out of public access.
-- `bootstrap.php`: The bootstrapping file that initializes the application setup and environment.
 - `composer.json`: Defines dependencies and autoload settings managed by Composer.
 - `wp/`: Contains the WordPress core files.
 This separation ensures core files are not mixed with content or configuration files.
 - `public/`: Serves as the web root directory of your application.
 It contains the WordPress core and the content directory, which are exposed to the web.